ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-Here you can learn how to capture your high quality scene: https://www.reddit.com/r/daydream/comments/8vsdnx/have_give_google_seurat_tool_a_try_using_unity/ Here you can learn how to bring the captured scene in your mobile project: https://github.com/googlevr/seurat-unity-plugin
+Here you can learn how to capture your high quality scene: https://www.reddit.com/r/daydream/comments/8vsdnx/have_give_google_seurat_tool_a_try_using_unity/ You will need to download this project (https://github.com/ddiakopoulos/seurat/releases) for the pipline to transform the capturad data.
+See the reddit post for more details
+Here you can learn how to bring the captured scene in your unity project: https://github.com/googlevr/seurat-unity-plugin

 # Trouble Shooting: